GulcanC/GuessMyNumber/README.md

 If we want to play again, we can simply click "Again" button and it all resets everything except for "Highscore".
 "Highscore" is another feature of this small application that shows our Higher score.

 ### The Goal of the Project
-🖍️ To practice DOM manipulation
+🖍️ To practice DOM manipulation and web APIs

 🖍️ Selecting and manipulating the elements with JS